Topological lattice using multi-frequency radiation: Theoretical analysis

 describes a kick at $\tau=l\pi$.

-We obtain an effective Hamiltonian by assuming that the Floquet frequency $\omega$ greatly exceeds the recoil frequency, $1\gg E_{\text{r}}$, allowing us to ignore the commutators between the kinetic energy and functions of coordinates in eq.(\ref{eq:time-evolution}).
-We then rearrange terms in the full time evolution operator (\ref{eq:time-evolution}) and obtain
+We obtain an effective Hamiltonian by assuming that the Floquet frequency $\omega$ greatly exceeds the recoil frequency, $1\gg E_{\rm{r}}$, allowing us to ignore the commutators between the kinetic energy and functions of coordinates in eq.(\ref{eq:time-evolution}).
+We then rearrange terms in the full time evolution operator (\ref{eq:time-evolution}) and obtain (see Appendix A)

-where $v_{\text{eff}}$ is an effective coupling defined by
+where $v_{\rm{eff}}$ is an effective coupling defined by

+The function $v_{l}(y)$ entering the kick operators $U_{\rm{kick}}^{(l)}$ is spatially periodic along the $y$ direction with a period $2\pi$.
+This period can be halved to $\pi$ by virtue of a gauge transformation $U=\exp(-{\rm i}y\sigma_{3}/2)$.
+Subsequently, when exploring energy bands and their topological properties, this prevents problems arising from using a twice larger elementary cell.
+Following this transformation the evolution operator becomes

+where $v_{l}(y)$ featured in the kick operators $U_{\rm{kick}}^{(l)}$ has now the spatial periodicity $\pi$ along the $y$ direction, i.e. it should be replace to